Board of Directors

 Robert K. Hatcher

-Mr. Hatcher currently serves as the Chairman of Avalon Advisors.
-Mr. Hatcher previously served as the President and CEO of Cockrell Interests, Pinto Investment Partners LP and Pinto Trust Company and as Chairman of the Finance Advisory Committee for PTV Healthcare Capital and Pinto America Growth Fund.
+Mr. Hatcher currently serves as the Chairman and CEO of Equitime Capital, a long-term growth equity investment firm.
+Mr. Hatcher served as Executive Chairman of Avalon Advisors from 2020 through 2022.
+Previously, Mr. Hatcher served as the President and CEO of Cockrell Interests, Pinto Investment Partners LP and Pinto Trust Company and as Chairman of the Finance Advisory Committee for PTV Healthcare Capital and Pinto America Growth Fund.
 Prior to Cockrell Interests, Mr. Hatcher founded and served as Managing Director of Citywest Ventures.
 He also serves on the Board and Executive Committee of Camp Aranzazu.
 Mr. Hatcher served as an Adjunct Professor at the Jones Graduate School of Business at Rice University and is a member of World Presidents’ Organization and Chief Executives Organization.
 Mr. Hatcher holds an M.B.A. and J.D. from Tulane University, as well as a B.B.A. from Southern Methodist University.

 Mr. Pennington is a Director at Carlson Capital where has worked on the investment team since 2011.
-At Carlson, Mr. Pennington manages an equity relative value portfolio and serves as a member of the Firm’s risk committee and valuation committee.
+At Carlson, Mr. Pennington manages an equity relative value portfolio and serves as a member of the Firm’s Portfolio & Risk Committee.
 Prior to Carlson, Mr. Pennington was the Deputy Chief of Staff in the investment division of the Teacher Retirement System of Texas and worked at the U.S. Treasury Department’s Office of Economic Policy.
 Mr. Pennington received a BBA in Finance and Economics from Texas A&M University, where he graduated Magna Cum Laude.